Social Security sits within Customer and Local Services.

 To be able to claim certain benefits (for example incapacity benefit) you need to have paid contributions.
 There are special arrangements to help a recently divorced woman qualify for benefit even though she has not paid contributions.

 Under these special arrangements if you fall ill or have an accident within six months of the decree absolute you may be able to claim benefit.
-To find out more contact the Health Zone.
+To find out more contact Customer and Local Services.

 If you are in receipt of a pension you may be able to claim an increase.
-Staff in the Pension Zone will be happy to advise you.
+Staff at Customer and Local Services will be happy to advise you.